A simple way to convert a weak password into 100 super strong passwords

 World password global survey report

-The main advantages of dynamical passwords over passwords in encrypted files are:
+The main advantages of dynamical passwords over passwords in

 -they are not based on encryption algorithms, therefore they are ready for the era of quantum computers;